I can't connect to my router's admin interface ?

 Use a Cat5 cable to configure wireless routers - the wireless settings may not be configured correctly and wireless access to the admin interface may be disabled.

-Reset the router to the factory defaults - NAT routers usually have a reset button, that when pressed for 10-30 seconds (while powering up/plugging in) resets the router to the factory defaults, so you can login with the default password, etc. Note the procedure might be different for your particular router, check the user manual.
+Reset the router to the factory defaults - NAT routers usually have a reset button, that when pressed for 10-30 seconds (while powering up/plugging in) resets the router to the factory defaults, so you can login with the default password, etc. Some may have a pinhole reset button that requires a sharp object like a paper pin to push.
+Just push in the button, then plug-in the device and wait for 10-30 seconds until the LED indicators show some change (they usually blink all together, in a different way than normal operation), then you can let go of the reset button.
+Note the procedure might be different for your particular router, check the user manual.

 Disable web proxies - make sure Internet Explorer is not configured to use some type of web proxy for browsing.